-This is Fujin’s main attack, which consists of 4 hits.
-There is a large enough gap before the final hit to Flawless Block.
+This is Fujin’s main attack, which is a long-ranged mid attack and consists of 4 hits.
+There is a large enough gap before the final hit to Flawless Block and punish.
 Since the 3rd hit pushes Fujin back, you must quickly dash forward after blocking the 3rd hit before Flawless Blocking.
 If successful, Fujin will be at -35 and can be punished by any advancing attack.
 It’s also possible to punish this string without Flawless Blocking as it leaves Fujin at -20, but it is more difficult to punish.

 While not as common, it’s good to know how to punish this string in case it is used.
-The 2nd hit of this string is a low attack so make sure not to block standing.
-The final hit is a high attack, which can be avoided by ducking underneath it and punishing with a +KB.
-This can be done on reaction as the high has a start-up of 28 frames.
-Fujin can also use his ,,,, but he will be punishable at -17 on block.
+The 2nd hit of this string is a low attack so make sure to block low.
+The final hit is a high attack which can be avoided by ducking underneath it and punishing with a jab or +KB.
+This can usually be done on reaction as the high has a start-up of 28 frames.
+Fujin can also use his ,,, string to counter opponents trying to duck, but he will be punishable at -17 on block.

-At farther distances, Fujin may use his +,+ and +,+.
-These are long-ranged wind attacks that pull Fujin’s enemies closer to him.
-Both attacks can be Flawless Blocked on the 2nd hit, leaving Fujin at -12.
-Fujin can then be punished with any attack that has a start-up of 11 frames or faster.
-If Fujin’s +,+ is used at maximum distance, the 2nd hit will miss, leaving Fujin highly whiff punishable.
+At farther distances, Fujin may use his +,+ and +,+ attacks.
+These are long-ranged wind attacks that will pull you in.
+Depending on the distance, both attacks can be Flawless Blocked on the 2nd hit, leaving Fujin at -12 and punishable by any attack that has a start-up of 11 frames or faster.
+If Fujin’s +,+ is used at maximum distance, the 2nd hit will miss leaving Fujin highly whiff punishable.

 Fujin’s ,, string can be used up-close for pressure, leaving him at +5 on block.
 The final hit of this string can be Flawless Blocked, leaving Fujin at -8 and punishable by 7 frame attacks.
-If using a character without a 7 frame attack, it can also be punished with an +.
+If using a character without a 7 frame attack, use an + to punish.

-This is an advancing mid attack.
+This is an advancing mid into overhead attack.
 The 2nd hit of this string can be Flawless Blocked and punished with an +.
-Make sure to block the 2nd hit standing because it is an overhead.
-The overhead of this string will trigger a Krushing Blow after connecting the 2nd hit 2 times in a row.
-If you were hit by the 2nd hit previously, then attempting to Flawless Block will be much riskier and therefore should be avoided.
+It’s incredibly important to block the 2nd hit standing because it will hit as an overhead and will trigger a Krushing Blow after connecting the 2nd hit 2 times in a row.
+If you were previously hit by the 2nd hit, then attempting to Flawless Block will be much riskier and therefore should be avoided.

 Punishing Howling Winds

 Fujin’s Howling Winds (+,,,,) string can be punished depending on when Fujin finishes the string.
-Each hit of +,,,, is punishable on block.
 In order to punish, you must anticipate when Fujin will stop the string.
-The first 2 hits leave Fujin at -14 on block, punishable by 13 frame or faster attacks.
+The first 2 hits leave Fujin at -14 on block and can be punished by 13 frame or faster attacks.
 If done at maximum range, you must dash forward and use a jab to punish.
-The entire string is -20 on block and can be punished by any advancing move that is 19 frames or faster.
+The entire string leaves Fujin at -20 on block and can be punished by any advancing move that is 19 frames or faster.
 As mentioned earlier, it can also be Flawless Blocked allowing for easier punishes.

 Fujin also has the option to cancel the 3rd hit into a Special Move to make punishing more difficult.
-Punishing will depend on which Special Move Fujin uses.
-If Krossbow Blast is used, block low and punish with an advancing attack.
-If Fujin cancels into Tornado, dash forward and punish Fujin as he lands.
+Punishing will depend on which move Fujin uses afterwards.
+If Fujin’s Krossbow Blast is used, block low and punish with an advancing attack.
+If Fujin cancels into Tornado, dash forward and punish as he lands.
 Note that punishing will depend on the character and distance +,,,, is used at.
 Certain characters will have a more difficult time punishing or will not be able to punish Fujin at all.

 Dealing With Low Drift

 Fujin’s + can also go directly underneath high projectiles.
-Typically, Fujin will use this at long distances on reaction to the projectile being used.
-When in range, it’s advised to keep zoning to a minimum if Fujin can counter your projectiles with his +.
+Typically, Fujin will use this at long distances on reaction to a projectile being used.
+When in range, it’s advised to keep zoning to a minimum to prevent Fujin from punishing with his +.

 Fujin is able to restand opponents at the end of his combos with his , string.
-Using a Special Move such as Krossbow Blast and Warped Needle afterwards will leave Fujin at least +8 after the restand.
-Fujin can then follow this up with a +, or +.
-The safest thing to do after the restand is to block.
+Using a move such as Krossbow Blast or Warped Needle afterwards will leave Fujin at least +8 after the restand.
+Fujin can follow this up with a +, or + which can be very difficult to escape.
+The safest option after the restand is to continue blocking.
 In order to counter Fujin after the restand, you must Flawless Block the follow-up attack.
 This is done by dashing forward and timing a Flawless Block, then punishing with an +.